Under the light of a new star: evolution of planetary atmospheres through protoplanetary disc dispersal and boil-off: Method

 This equation is trivially satisfied with $u = c_\text{s}$.
 In this case, the left-hand side becomes zero, allowing us to solve for the location of this critical point.
 One finds that the flow velocity is equal to the sound speed when:

 which represents the transonic Parker solution \citep{Parker1958}.
-Equation \ref{eq:IsothermalODE} is subject to an inner boundary condition provided by the outer boundary condition of the \verb|MESA| domain at $R_\text{BC}$, and an outer boundary condition which is controlled by the local gas density of the disc, $\rho_\text{disc}$.
-Strictly speaking, the location of this boundary condition is $\text{min}(R_\text{B}, \, R_\text{Hill})$ since these are the points where gas dynamics are controlled by the disc (and therefore the host star) and not the planet. {\jr{If one relates equilibrium temperature $T_\text{eq}$ to semi-major axis $a$ for a young inflated pre-main sequence solar-mass star (as is done in Section \ref{sec:PhysicalDiscModels}), we confirm that $R_\text{B} < R_\text{Hill}$ for our entire parameter space range.}} As such, the density at the outer boundary for this isothermal layer is set to $\rho_\text{disc}$ at $R_\text{B}$.
+Equation \ref{eq:IsothermalODE} is subject to an inner boundary condition provided by the outer boundary condition of the \verb|MESA| domain at $R_\text{BC}$, and an outer boundary condition which is controlled by the local gas density of the disc, $\rho_\text{disc}$. {\jr{Strictly speaking, the location of this boundary condition is $\text{min}(R_\text{B}, \, R_\text{Hill})$, where the Hill radius is defined as $R_\text{Hill} = a (M_\text{p} / 3M_*)^{1/3}$ for semi-major axis $a$ and stellar mass $M_*$, since these are the points where gas dynamics are controlled by the disc (and therefore the host star) and not the planet.
+We simplify the mathematics of the problem by always adopting the Bondi radius $R_\text{B}$ as our outer boundary location, which is justified for the vast majority of our parameter space range if one relates a planet's equilibrium temperature $T_\text{eq}$ to semi-major axis $a$ for a young, inflated pre-main sequence solar-mass star (as is done in Section \ref{sec:PhysicalDiscModels}).\footnote{{\jr{For example, from MIST stellar evolution models \citep{MIST-I2016}, a pre-main sequence solar-mass star at $1$~Myr has an effective temperature of $T_\text{eff} \sim 4500$~K and radius of $R_* \sim 2.5 R_\odot$, yielding a planetary equilibrium temperature of $T_\text{eq} = T_\text{eff} (R_* / 2a)^{1/2} \sim 1100$~K at $0.1$~AU.
+Combining with Equation \ref{eq:soundspeed}, these calculations yield a smaller Bondi radius than Hill radius for planets $\lesssim 6M_\oplus$ at $0.1$~AU and $\lesssim 9M_\oplus$ at $0.2$~AU.}}}}} As such, the density at the outer boundary for this isothermal layer is set to $\rho_\text{disc}$ at $R_\text{B}$.
 One can then relate $\rho_\text{disc}$ to the disc gas surface density $\Sigma_\text{g}$: